panthangiEshwary/K--Docs/README.md

 **1. Control Plane (Master Node)**
 The brain of Kubernetes.
 It manages the cluster.

-kube-apiserver: Entry point for commands.
+**kube-apiserver**: Entry point for commands.
 Exposes the Kubernetes API.
 All requests go through this.
-etcd: A key-value store.
+**etcd:** A key-value store.
 Stores the cluster's state/configuration.
-kube-scheduler: Decides which node to place a new Pod on.
+**kube-scheduler**: Decides which node to place a new Pod on.
-kube-controller-manager: Ensures desired state (like checking if replicas are up, restarting failed pods).
+**kube-controller-manager**: Ensures desired state (like checking if replicas are up, restarting failed pods).
-cloud-controller-manager: Interacts with the cloud provider (e.g., AWS, GCP) to manage load balancers, volumes, etc.
+**cloud-controller-manager**: Interacts with the cloud provider (e.g., AWS, GCP) to manage load balancers, volumes, etc.

 **2. Worker Nodes**
 They actually run your application.

-kubelet: Talks to the master.
+**kubelet:** Talks to the master.
 Ensures containers are running as expected on the node.
-kube-proxy: Handles network routing and load balancing.
+**kube-proxy:** Handles network routing and load balancing.
-Container Runtime: Software that runs containers (e.g., Docker, containerd).
+**Container Runtime:** Software that runs containers (e.g., Docker, containerd).
-Pods: The smallest unit in Kubernetes.
+**Pods:** The smallest unit in Kubernetes.
 Each Pod holds one or more containers.

 **3. Other Important Concepts**
 Deployment: Defines how to run and manage replicas of an application.